-- (16) Consists of (i) 42,768 shares of common stock issuable upon the automatic conversion of shares of our preferred stock upon the closing of this offering held by the Bradley A. Margus Revocable Trust, (ii) 53,379 shares of common stock issued upon conversion of incentive units held by Mr. Margus directly (iii) 6,084 restricted shares of common stock issued upon conversion of incentive units held by Mr. Margus directly and (iv) 25,043 shares of common stock issuable upon the exercise of options exercisable within 60 days after August 31, 2018 held by Mr. Margus directly.
-Mr. Margus is a co-trustee of the Bradley A. Margus Revocable Trust. - (17) Consists of (i) 7,932 shares of common stock issued upon conversion of incentive units (ii) 19,088 restricted shares of common stock issued upon conversion of incentive units and (iii) 9,103 shares of common stock issuable upon the exercise of options exercisable within 60 days after August 31, 2018. - (18) Consists of the shares described in note (2) above.
-Dr. Parmar is a Managing Partner and Member of 5AM Venture Management, LLC and may be deemed the indirect beneficial owner of such shares.
-Dr. Parmar disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein. - (19) Consists of the shares described in note (7) above.
 Dr. Ratcliffe is a Managing Partner and Member of New Leaf Partners LLC and may be deemed the indirect beneficial owner of such shares.
-Dr. Ratcliffe disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein. - (20) Consists of 184,615 shares of common stock held by Yale University.
+Dr. Ratcliffe disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein.

+- (18) Consists of 600,000 shares of common stock held by Yale University.
 Dr. Soderstrom is the Managing Director of the Office of Cooperative Research at Yale University and may be deemed the indirect beneficial owner of such shares.
 Dr. Soderstrom disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein.
-The address of Yale University is 433 Temple Street, New Haven, CT 06520.
-Dr. Soderstrom resigned from our board of directors effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part. - (21) Consists of (i) 36,168 shares of common stock issued upon conversion of incentive units held by Dr. Squinto directly, (ii) 8,258 restricted shares of common stock issued upon conversion of incentive units held by Dr. Squinto directly, (iii) 18,304 shares of common stock issuable upon exercise of options exercisable within 60 days after August 31, 2018 and (iv) the shares described in note (5) above.
+The address of Yale University is 433 Temple Street, New Haven, CT 06520. - (19) Consists of (i) 152,702 shares of common stock issued upon conversion of incentive units held by Dr. Squinto directly, (ii) 64,887 restricted shares of common stock issued upon conversion of incentive units held by Dr. Squinto directly and (iii) the shares described in note (5) above.
 Dr. Squinto is a Venture Partner at OrbiMed Advisors LLC and may be deemed the indirect beneficial owner of such shares.
-Dr. Squinto disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein.
-Dr. Squinto resigned from our board of directors effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part. - (22) Consists of (i) 236,013 shares of common stock, (ii) 11,457,270 shares of common stock issuable upon the automatic conversion of shares of our preferred stock upon the closing of this offering, (iii) 465,034 shares of common stock issued upon conversion of incentive units, (iv) 773,273 restricted shares of common stock issued upon conversion of incentive units and (v) 242,187 shares of common stock issuable upon exercise of options exercisable within 60 days after August 31, 2018.
+Dr. Squinto disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein. - (20) Consists of (i) 767,045 shares of common stock, (ii) 37,236,161 shares of common stock issuable upon the automatic conversion of shares of our preferred stock upon the closing of this offering, (iii) 1,522,698 shares of common stock issued upon conversion of incentive units and (iv) 5,435,180 restricted shares of common stock issued upon conversion of incentive units.